soniahugh/GACD_course_project/README.md

 This Markdown document details how the scripting works for the run_analysis.R script.

 This script assumes that that the UCI HAR Dataset has already been downloaded and unzipped from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>.
-It takes the dataset merges and transforms the raw dataset into table (tidy_data) that finds the average of each variable for each activity and subject.
+It takes the dataset, merges and transforms the raw dataset into a table (tidy_data) that has the average of each variable for each activity and subject.
 The code will not run unless the working directory is set.

 ##How the script works##